rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-In the following sections, I might not mention all the time the GraphQL Playground, but it is up to you to verify your GraphQL API with it after you have changed something or implemented a new feature.
-You should always experiment it for to explore your own API.

-Optionally you can also add {{% a_blank "CORS" "https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS" %}} to your Express middleware.
+I might not mention GraphQL Playground as much moving forward, but I leave it to you to verify your GraphQL API with it after you make changes.
+It is useful tool to experiment and explore your own API.
+Optionally, you can also add {{% a_blank "CORS" "https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS" %}} to your Express middleware.
 First, install CORS on the command line:

 {{< highlight javascript >}}
 npm install cors --save
 {{< /highlight >}}

-And second, use it in your Express middleware:
+Second, use it in your Express middleware:

 {{< highlight javascript "hl_lines=1 7" >}}
 import cors from 'cors';